return42/sphkerneldoc/doc/linux_src_doc/drivers/ata/sata_sil_c.rst

 The Maxtor quirk is in the blacklist, but I'm keeping the original pessimistic fix for the following reasons...
 - There seems to be less info on it, only one device gleaned off the Windows driver, maybe only one is affected.
 More info would be greatly appreciated.
 - But then again UDMA5 is hardly anything to complain about

+..
+This file was automatic generated / don't edit.